rauricus/backupstation/Notes.md

 	In order to git push & Co, password authentication no longer works.
 	When git push-ing & Co, GCM will open an allow to log in.

+- On Linux / Raspberry OS:
+	- Generate an ssh key
+	- Add the ssh key to Github for the repository and under "Settings"
+	- Add the ssh key to the ssh-agent, else authentication doesn't work: eval "$(ssh-agent -s)" ssh-add ~/.ssh/github_ed25519

+			(github_ed25519 is the generated ssh key)

+	Then git pull and also git push works.

 ---

 - Update all installed packages